Olympiacos F.C.: Early years (1925–1931)

-Olympiacos was founded on 10 March 1925, in the Athenian port city of Piraeus.
-The club's initial aim, as stated in the statutes, was the systematic cultivation and development of its athletes' possibilities for participation in athletic competitions, the spreading of the Olympic athletic ideal and the promotion of sportsmanship and fanship among the youth according to egalitarian principles, by stressing a healthy, ethical and social basis as its foundation.
+Olympiacos was founded on 10 March 1925, in the city of Piraeus.
+The club's initial aim, as stated in its statutes, was the systematic cultivation and development of its athletes' possibilities for participation in athletic competitions, the spreading of the Olympic athletic ideal and the promotion of sportsmanship and fanship among the youth according to egalitarian principles, by stressing a healthy, ethical and social basis as its foundation.
 Members of "Piraikos Podosfairikos Omilos FC" (Sport and Football Club of Piraeus) and "Piraeus Fans Club FC" decided, during a historical assembly, to dissolve the two clubs in order to establish a new unified one, which would bring this new vision and dynamic to the community.
 Notis Kamperos, a senior officer of the Hellenic Navy, proposed the name Olympiacos and the profile of a laurel-crowned Olympic winner as the emblem of the new club.
+Kamperos would later comment that he was searching for a name that would "signify strength, athletic power, ethics, fair competition, dominance, and ultimately the Olympic ideal."

 Michalis Manouskos, a prominent Piraeus industrialist, expanded the name to its complete and current status, Olympiacos Syndesmos Filathlon Pireos.
 Besides Kamperos and Manouskos, among the most notable founding members were Stavros Maragoudakis, the post office director; Nikos Andronikos, a merchant; Dimitrios Sklias, a Hellenic Army officer; Nikolaos Zacharias, an attorney; Athanasios Mermigas, a notary public; Kostas Klidouchakis, who became the first goalkeeper in the club's history; Ioannis Kekkes, a stockbroker; and above all, the Andrianopoulos family.

+The historic statute of Olympiacos states:

+A club is hereby founded in Piraeus under the title Olympic Association of Piraeus Sportsmen.
+The purpose of said club is the advancement of physical education among the youth and the cultivation of a steadfast love of athletics.

+To attain this purpose, the following means shall be employed a) The establishment of athletic facilities of every nature, b) The organization of all forms of athletic activity, both on land and at sea, c) The arrangement of competitions, celebrations, excursions, hikes, and the like, d) The delivery of lectures and the issuance of printed materials for the propagation of the athletic ideal, e) The promotion by every means of any initiative conducive to the welfare of youth.

+The seal of the Olympic Association of Piraeus Sportsmen shall depict the head of a laurel-crowned youth, with the name of the club inscribed around it.

 Andrianopoulos, a family of well-established Piraeus merchants, played a pivotal role in the founding of Olympiacos.
-The five brothers, Yiannis, Dinos, Giorgos, Vassilis and Leonidas Andrianopoulos raised the reputation of the club and brought it to its current glory.
-Yiannis, Dinos, Giorgos and Vassilis were the first to play, while Leonidas, the youngest of the five, made his debut later on and played for the club for eight years (1927–1935).
-The club's offensive line, made up of the five brothers, became legendary, rising to a mythical status and soon Olympiacos gained enormous popularity and became the most successful and well-supported club in Greece.
-Back then, their fan base consisted mainly of the working class, with the team's home ground at Neo Phaliron Velodrome, before moving to its current Karaiskakis Stadium.
-They became Piraeus Champions in 1925 and 1926.
+The five brothers, Yiannis, Dinos, Giorgos, Vassilis, and Leonidas Andrianopoulos raised the reputation of the club and brought it to its current glory.
+According to historians of that era, it was Yiannis who chose the club's colours: red, which symbolised the passion for victory, but also white, which symbolized purity and noble rivalry.